Old things no longer in service. While it hasn't been planned, I do this around every six months for the blog and major changes to structuring.

 I never saved a backup of the final stages of this layout and it wasn't simple enough to recreate.

 The purple and violet color scheme was created.
 Castlevania sprites were everywhere.
 Three divs, buttons on the main screen.
-I was playing with everything as I found more things to create.
+Perfect for starting but too simple for what I wanted.

 The design was cool and the purple and violet swapped spots to appear brighter.
 The general size of this layout carried over into the late stages of the Orange Era as it got more refined.